lab-cosmo/cosmo-post-install/README.md

 COSMO Post Install Script
 ==========================

+### Important note

+Since from July the 1st (tentative) Ubuntu **16.04** will be officially offered a migration to the next LTS release (**18.04**), a new branch is progressively been updated to reflect packages' changes & related stuff.
+Before that date, the two releases will coexist.
+If you are installing Ubuntu 18.04 from scratch, please change to the `1804LTS` branch before running the script.

+---

 This project provides a set of shell scripts to be run after a fresh install of an Ubuntu(-based) OS.
 It will install your favourite applications, set your preferred settings, etc.

 The scripts have been modified to setup all the things needed to have a working COSMO workstation.
 It is just a guided version of the manual procedure described in the document "Deployment of a new COSMO machine".